Alumni spotlight: Lisa McLaughlin

 Half Moon Bay, CA

-Before coming to SI, Lisa earned her bachelor’s degree in English at the University of Michigan.
+Before coming to UMSI, Lisa earned her bachelor’s degree in English at the University of Michigan.
 She also worked as an administrative assistant in grants management at the University of Michigan Medical School.

 “Through my position at the business school, I explored the intersection of design thinking and IT service innovation and emerged with a strong tool kit of design thinking principles that I frequently drawn on in my current position," she says.
 "Through my role at the Provost's Office, I developed usability testing and training design skills that have proven useful in managing complex projects with multiple stakeholders.”